iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Initialization
 --------------

 To address dual-sourcing problems, we employ two main classes: `DualSourcingModel` and `DualFullyConnectedNeuralController`, responsible for setting up the sourcing model and its corresponding controller.
-In this tutorial, we adopt a dual sourcing model with specific parameters: regular order lead time and expedited order lead time both set to 0, regular order cost, :math:`c^r`, at 0, expedited order cost, :math:`c^e`, at 20, initial inventory of 6, and a batch size of 256.
+In this tutorial, we adopt a dual-sourcing model with specific parameters: regular order lead time and expedited order lead time both set to 0, regular order cost, :math:`c^r`, at 0, expedited order cost, :math:`c^e`, at 20, initial inventory of 6, and a batch size of 256.
 Additionally, the holding cost, :math:`h`, is 5, while the shortage cost, :math:`s`, is 495.
 Demand is generated from a uniform distribution with the interval :math:`[0, 5)`.
 Notice that the `high` parameter is exclusive.
 Hence, the generated demand never exceeds 4.
 In our code, the sourcing model is initialized as follows.

 .. code-block:: python